Jump ahead to:

 How will the student talks and poster be marked?

-We will be marking on presentation skills, organization of slides and poster, clarity and the research.
+We will be marking on presentation skills, organization of slides and posters, clarity and the research.
 We will release the rubric closer to the deadline!

 Who will be marking the talks and posters?